 “In May, 2005, I had an EMG that showed that the nerves to my quadriceps had completely regenerated.
 The nerves of the tibialis anterior (front muscle of the leg below the knee) had completely regenerated and the nerves of the muscles in my calf were regenerating at a rate of 3:1.
 This is something that we don’t expect yet mine are healing.”

 “Physicians rarely think of themselves as patients.
 Unfortunately it was necessary for me to become a patient in 2001.
 As an emergency physician, I had enjoyed good health all of my life except for the usual minor cold and flu bugs that we all get.
-Thanks to Sound Health of Albany, I’m back to work” Russ Rudy, MD
+Thanks to Sound Health of Albany, I’m back to work.”
+Russ Rudy, MD